afelipfo/afelipfo/README.md

 ---

-## 🏆 Introduction

-Hello!
-I’m **Felipe Flórez Olivera**, a Data & AI Engineer with a solid background in data science.
-I specialize in designing, building, and optimizing scalable data pipelines and data ecosystems that support AI/machine learning workflows, drive automation, and enhance data-driven decision-making.
-With hands-on expertise in Python, SQL, AWS, and GCP, I thrive in cross-functional teams and am passionate about solving complex problems with innovative, production-ready solutions.
-I'm also actively involved in the AI community as a Community Organizer for TensorFlow Colombia.
+## 📌  About Me

+Proactive AI/ML Engineer with experience in designing, optimizing, and deploying scalable machine learning solutions.
+Proficient with hands-on experience in NLP, Computer Vision, predictive modeling, and Generative AI.
+Skilled in building robust ETL pipelines, leveraging MLOps for production-ready systems, and delivering innovative, data-driven insights.
+Passionate about solving complex problems and collaborating with cross-functional teams to drive impactful AI solutions.
+Professional proficiency in English.

 This repository showcases my projects and contributions in NLP, Computer Vision, Predictive Modeling, and more—exploring real-world applications of AI and data science.

 ---

-## 📌 About Me
+##

-### 🎓 Education
-- **Master of Science in Artificial Intelligence** – Universidad de los Andes *(In Progress)*
-- **Program in Data Science and Machine Learning: Making Data-Driven Decisions** – MIT *(2024)*
-- **Machine Learning Engineer** – Anyone AI
-- **Bachelor of Science in Physics** – Universidad Pedagógica y Tecnológica de Colombia *(2021)*

-### 🛠️ Technical Skills
+### 🛠️ Skills
 - **Programming:** Python, SQL
-- **Cloud Platforms:** AWS, GCP
-- **Big Data & ETL:** Apache Spark, Data Pipeline Development
-- **Machine Learning & AI:** Scikit-learn, TensorFlow, PyTorch
+- **Machine Learning Frameworks:** Scikit-learn, TensorFlow, PyTorch
-- **Data Visualization & Analytics:** Power BI, Dashboard Development
-- **Data Governance:** Data Management & Compliance
+- **Data Engineering:** Apache Spark, ETL Pipelines, Data Warehousing
+- **Cloud Platforms:** AWS, GCP, Azure
+- **MLOps/DevOps:** Docker, Flask, Redis, Linux
+- **Data Visualization:** Power BI

 ---

-## 📌 Tech Stack & Tools

-### 🛠️ Programming & Libraries
-- **Python:** Pandas, NumPy, Scikit-learn, TensorFlow, PyTorch, LangChain
-- **SQL:** Data wrangling, integration, and database management

-### ☁️ Cloud & Deployment
-- **AWS | GCP:** Scalable data pipelines and ML model deployment

-### 📊 Visualization & Analytics
-- **Power BI | Matplotlib | Seaborn:** Actionable insights and data storytelling

 Feel free to connect with me for collaboration, project ideas, or just to chat about AI and data science!